PCreations/firechat/README.md

 Firechat is a tiny chat application to demonstrate the use of apollo-link-webworker and firebase to handle graphql on the client side only

-# Logging in with Github
-If you want to test the application, you might need to accept the popup.
-Popup gets actually blocked by the vast majority of browsers because the popup is not triggered by an user action.

 # Installing
 ```
 git clone https://github.com/PCreations/firechat.git